 - Your original signature.

-You will get these in the documents such as an ID card it can be your student or any official government paper.
+You will get these in the documents such as an ID card, which can be your student or any official government paper.
 You can bring your valid passport, permanent resident, or nexus card.
-Other than these you need to provide documents like, electric bills and it must have an Alberta address, other non-utility papers that are mailed to your Alberta address.
-These documents must have your address, full name, and it should be within three months to ensure that the details are recent and correct.
-You need to show the documents as you are a permanent resident of Canada.
+Other than these, you need to provide documents like electric bills, and they must have an Alberta address and other non-utility papers mailed to your Alberta address.
+These documents must have your address, and full name, and it should be within three months to ensure the details are recent and correct.
+You must show the documents as a permanent resident of Canada.

 - Canadian Citizenship Card dated before February 2012